Feature

 The Leaf Blower Ban Can't Come Soon Enough

-City council passed a resolution to phase out gas-powered leaf blowers for their electric counterparts over the next five years.
-It's long overdue.
+City council passed a resolution to phase out the use of gas-powered leaf blowers over the next five years.
+It's about time.

 09/12/2022 By Benjamin Cassidy